paddywwoof/pi3d_book/GPUexplain.rst

 .. [#] It is possible to get 'output' from GPUs using sophisticated techniques that allow the parallel processing capabilities to be used elsewhere, but this is not trivial!
+.. [#] There are actually three 4x4 matrices, the last of which is used for creating a "distance map" for calculating shadow casting (see the CastShadows.py and TigerShadow.py demos) Quite a technical procedure.